mmayabi/infrastructure-as-code/IaC_resources/LearningDevOps_MikaelKrief_Packt.md

 - Chapter 11, Testing APIs with Postman

+    If you are not a developer, this chapter is for you.

 - Chapter 12, Static Code Analysis with SonarQube

 - Chapter 13, Security and Performance Tests